swyxio/boring-SSG/src/pages/about/index.md

 - After the initial load, the app rehydrates and all routing is clientside (including dynamic routes)
 - If you refresh on any page, the server serves that page's HTML and rehydrates from there, it doesn't simply serve `index.html` and navigates you back.
 - for invalid URLs, 404 page is served.

-# Deploy on Netlify with NetlifyCMS

-Assuming you have a [Netlify](https://netlify.com) account linked up to your Github/Gitlab/Bitbucket:

-1. Make sure this repo (or your fork of it) is pushed to your git host account
-2. Head to <https://app.netlify.com/account/sites> and click "New Site from Git"
-3. Under "Continuous Deployment" click your git host and look for the repo
-4. For "Deploy settings", the default settings are ok, but change "Publish directory" to "dist" instead of "build" and hit Deploy.
-5. While your site deploy is in progress, let's set up NetlifyCMS as well!
-Head to **Settings > Identity** and hit "Enable Identity"
-6. On the Identity page, scroll allllll the way down to **Services > Git Gateway** and hit "Enable Git Gateway"
-7. Last thing!
-Head to "Build & Deploy", scroll to **Post processing > Snippet injection** and hit "Add Snippet"
-8. Insert this script before </head>: <script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script> and name it whatever you want
-9. Your site should be deployed by now! head to **your-new-boring-ssg-subdomain.netlify.com/admin** to set up your NetlifyCMS admin panel for your new static site!

 ---